kaje94/menufic/README.md

 [Menufic](https://menufic.com) is a digital menu generator for restaurants that makes it simple and easy for anyone to create and share their restaurant menus.
 Menufic is built using [Next.js](https://nextjs.org), [NextAuth.js](https://next-auth.js.org), [Prisma](https://prisma.io), [tRPC](https://trpc.io), [Planetscale](https://planetscale.com) & [Imagekit](https://imagekit.io).
 Following are some of the features that Menufic provides.

--   Provide simple & intuitive UI to create & manage restaurant menus
+-   Simple & intuitive UI to create & manage restaurant menus
 -   Generate menus that are optimized for search engines and social media crawlers
 -   Support for both light and dark themes
 -   Attach multiple banner images to menus